williamdotyang/ConnectFour/README.md

 ===========

 ##How to play:
-Make sure you have [R](https://cran.r-project.org) installed.
-Put all source code in the same directory(and set the working directory there, too) and source the file named "hw3_extended.R".
+Within an [R](https://cran.r-project.org) enviornment, run the script "hw3_extended.R".

 ===========
 ##About
 Here's my solution of artificial intelligence on connect four game.
 The rule and further references are given in Wikipedia: http://en.wikipedia.org/wiki/Connect_Four .
-This was a course assignment of Stat 327, 2014 Fall in UW-Madison, and this solution is made public under the permission of the instructor.

 My solution is by no means a perfect one to this problem, but rather a intuition of how human(at least for the case of myself) might play this game and simulate its process by computer.